Decantation

 Decantation is a process for the separation of mixtures of immiscible liquids or of a liquid and a solid mixture such as a suspension.
-The layer closer to the top of the container—the less dense of the two liquids, or the liquid from which the precipitate or sediment has settled out—is poured off, leaving the other component or the denser liquid of the mixture behind.
-An incomplete separation is witnessed during the separation of two immiscible liquids.
-To put it in a simple way, decantation is separating immiscible materials by transferring the top layer to another container.
-The process does not provide accurate or pure product.
+The layer closer to the top of the container—the less dense of the two liquids, or the liquid from which the precipitate or sediment has settled out—is poured off, leaving denser liquid or the solid behind.
+The process typically is unable to remove all of the top layer, meaning the separation is incomplete or at least one of the two separated components is still contaminated by the other one.

 Processes

 Immiscible liquid separation

 Decantation can be used to separate immiscible liquids that have different densities.
 For example, when a mixture of water and oil is present in a beaker, after some time a distinct layer between the two liquids is formed, with the oil layer floating on top of the water layer.
 This separation can be done by pouring oil out of the container, leaving water behind.
 Generally, this technique gives an incomplete separation as it is difficult to pour off all of the top layer without pouring out some parts of the bottom layer.

 A separatory funnel is an alternative apparatus for separating liquid layers.
 It has a valve at the bottom to allow draining off the bottom layer.
 It can give better separation between the two liquids.